-SO Trend No of.
-LOIP Project Aims No. of Live Project Aims No. of Aims Achieved No. of Aims Ended Overall RAG 1 3 3 0 0
+SO Trend No. of Live Project Aims No. of Aims Achieved No. of Aims Ended Overall RAG → 3 0 0

 Live Project Ref.
-Project Aim Project Aim Trend Project End Due Lead Partner, Project Manager Locality Link Current progress scale Project Progress RAG Summary and Reason for RAG 13.1 Reduce public sector carbon emissions by at least 7% by 2023. > Feb 2024 ACC, Kat Ramsay None 6 Project continuing to progress via 75 green champions.
+Project Aim Project Aim Trend Project End Due Lead Partner, Project Manager Locality Link Current progress scale Project Progress RAG Summary and Reason for RAG 13.1 Reduce public sector carbon emissions by at least 7% by 2023. → Feb 2024 ACC, Kat Ramsay None 6 Project continuing to progress via 75 green champions.
 However, project struggling to report impact of the current initiatives - limited impact being made towards overall aim.
-13.2 Reduce the generation of waste in Aberdeen by 8% by 2023. ⇒ Feb 2024 NHS, Phil Mackie C 6 A new PM commenced in July 2023 and has now held multi-agency meeting with to try and utilise external groups more widely in the project.
+Survey of Green Champs indicates that there is a lot happening in Green Champions which are not recorded.
+Such as reducing waste in meetings, switching to glasses instead of plastic, and leading sustainable change in their own working groups.
+13.2 Reduce the generation of waste in Aberdeen by 8% by 2023.
+Feb 2024 NHS, Phil Mackie C 6 A new PM commenced in July 2023 and has now held multi-agency meeting with to try and utilise external groups more widely in the project.
 3 new change ideas have been identified and are being developed.
-Project manager highlighted that aim is unlikely to be achieved by 2023 and this is being considered by Sustainable City Group when developing refreshed LOIP.
-13.3 Community led resilience plans in place for areas most vulnerable to flooding by 2023, leading to resilience plans in place across all areas of Aberdeen by 2026.
-Feb 2024 SFRS, Richard Finlay ACC, Fiona Mann N & C 6 Community resilience conference held on 2nd October 2023 at the Beach Ballroom - for public sector colleagues and the public in Aberdeen and Aberdeenshire.
+Project Manager highlighted that aim is unlikely to be achieved by 2023 and this is being considered by Sustainable City Group when developing refreshed LOIP.
+13.3 Community led resilience plans in place for areas most vulnerable to flooding by 2023, leading to resilience plans in place across all areas of Aberdeen by 2026. → Feb 2024 SFRS, Richard Finlay ACC, Fiona Mann N & C 6 Community resilience conference held on 2nd October 2023 at the Beach Ballroom - for public sector colleagues and the public in Aberdeen and Aberdeenshire.
 Aim is to promote resilience and will be held annually for 3 years.
 SSEN have given £125K to support vulnerable people (e.g. batteries to those whose lives depend on electrical equipment).
 Other work has stalled over last few months due to capacity issues of leads and has shown that community resilience groups are not yet self-sustaining.
 Project raising that aim may not be achieved.

+13.2 The amount of household waste generated in 2022 fell by just under 5,000 tonnes (-5.3%) on 2021 to 88,802 tonnes, reversing the upwards trend of the previous 2 years.
 13.3 Community Resilience Conference held on 2 October 2023, a dynamic event focused on building more resilient communities.
 The conference was aimed at established community groups who are looking to begin or enhance their resilience activities with innovative strategies and practical solutions to enhance community resilience explored.

-1. 13.1 - Project struggling to report impact of the current initiatives - limited impact being made towards overall aim.
-2. 13.2 - Status of project - no active changes at present, however new PM commenced and 3 new changes being developed.
-Project highlighting that aim is unlikely to be acheived by end of 2023.
-3. 13.3- project highlighting that aim is unlikely to be achieved by end of 2023.
+- 1. 13.1 Project struggling to report impact of the current initiatives limited impact being made towards overall aim.
+2. 13.2 Status of project no active changes at present, however new PM commenced and 3 new changes being developed.
+Project highlighting that aim is unlikely to be acheived by end of 2023. - 3.
+13.3- project highlighting that aim is unlikely to be achieved by end of 2023.